 If you’re sick of going through the monthly panic around paying your bills, consider seeking help from your phone.
 There are several free apps that do the heavy lifting for you.
 With these tools, you can optimize your budget to identify where you are wasting money you can use these apps to hit your financial goals.
 These spending tracker apps link to your bank and credit card accounts.
 Because of this, they more or less run on autopilot.
 You don’t need to manually input deposits and expenses as you would if you were tracking your budget on a spreadsheet.
 There’s no need to spend an hour every day working on a budget when the best personal finance apps automate much of it and help you quickly learn habits and alert you to costly money mistakes before they happen.
 These few apps can help you track your monthly expenses and generate a budget.

-Mint is perhaps the most popular all-in-one tool for sticking to a budget plan.
+Mint is perhaps the most popular finance app for sticking to a budget plan.

 Mint is easy to recommend for three reasons: one, it’s a trusted, venerable app in a space where lots of players come and go.
 Two, it has continually invested in new features since being acquired by Intuit in 2009, and it now offers tools for paying your bills, checking your credit score, and making progress toward your savings goals.
 And three, it’s ubiquitous — you can get it on Android, iOS, and the web.